 No. There are many different causes of tremors.

 Even if a person is a heavy drinker, tremors alone don't guarantee the person has AUD.
 However, they're a symptom of the disorder when they occur with other signs of AUD.

 Over time, heavy alcohol consumption causes problems within the brain.
 When someone drinks a lot and then stops drinking, the body must adjust.
 This triggers hyperactivity in the brain and nervous system, leading to shaking.

 Alcohol shakes with other symptoms of withdrawal suggest a physical alcohol dependence.

 Symptoms of alcoholism or alcohol use disorder (AUD) include:

 - Drinking more than you intend to

 - Failure to cut back or eliminate alcohol consumption

 - Spending more time drinking than doing things you once enjoyed

-- Engaging in risky or dangerous behaviors because of drinking
+- Engaging in risky behaviors because of drinking

 - Drinking despite feeling bad or damaging your health